The man accused of killing 2 Idaho firefighters had once aspired to be one

 Coeur d’Alene Fire Department Fire Engineer David Tysdal, 47, sustained gunshot wounds and was in critical condition.
 Authorities said he had two successful surgeries.

-“We still are in shock and are struggling to understand why someone would target unarmed, selfless public servants,” said Coeur d’Alene Mayor Woody McEvers.
+“We still are in shock and are struggling to understand why someone would target unarmed, selfless public servants,” Coeur d’Alene Mayor Woody McEvers said.

 By Monday afternoon, the fire was “reasonably contained,” and responders had “stopped significant forward progress,” Way said.
 The Idaho Department of Lands said it had burned about 26 acres (10.5 hectares).